themostclueless/qeaml.github.io/pages/characters/Gar28Skins.md

 keywords: [Character, Cat, Gar28]
 ---

-In multiplayer versions of the game Gar 28, each player is assigned a semi-randomly selected skin.
+In multiplayer versions of the game Gar28, each player is assigned a semi-randomly selected skin.
 Each skin is a variation of Gar's design.

 ---